ir-nlp-csui/singgalang/README.md

 ## Licence
 You can use this dataset for free.
 You don't need our permission to use it.
 Please cite our paper if your work uses our data in your publication.
-Please note that you are not allowed to create a copy of this dataset and share it publicly in your own repository withour our permission.
+Please note that you are not allowed to create a copy of this dataset and share it publicly in your own repository without our permission.

 ## Contact
 ika.alfina [at] cs.ui.ac.id